-Looking to hide some loot?
+Looking to hide some loot in plain sight?
 Or maybe you simply want a hidden charging station for your iPhone?
 There are plenty of ways to use a hollowed out book and it is an easy craft for DIY’ers.
-This tutorial will show you how to hollow out book and make a secret compartment.
+This tutorial will show you how to hollow out a book and make a secret compartment.
 This cool book safe makes a great gift for adults and kids alike.
 It is a great way to conceal hidden treasure.

 Hollowed Out Book Supplies

 First things first, get the supplies ready for the project.
 Here is the checklist:

 - Book – the book needs to be a hard cover and decently think.